andrewhercules/pico-pico/README.md

 - [ ] Integrate Mailgun gem and free email provider to send users a link to reset their password
 - [ ] Make HTML/CSS responsive for use on other devices
+- [ ] Fix test currently skipped due to jQuery show/hide/toggle issue on index page

 ### Instructions

+You can visit the live application at [https://pico-pico.herokuapp.com](https://pico-pico.herokuapp.com).
+Alternatively, you can follow the instructions below.

 Clone the repository: